 The ideal habitats of Blackcap Basslets should include a lot of rocks, crevices, and caves.
 As they are deep water fish, intense lighting can make them uncomfortable.
 Shady aquariums with plenty of hiding places are suitable for them.
 You can keep Blackcap Basslets in reef tanks.

-The Bird Wrasse is a relatively larger aquarium fish, native to the Indo-Pacific ocean, from the eastern part of the Indian Ocean to the oceanic islands of the Pacific Ocean, and the Hawaiian Islands.
+The Bird Wrasse is a relatively larger aquarium fish, native to the Indo-Pacific ocean, from the eastern part of the Indian Ocean to the Pacific Ocean’s oceanic islands and the Hawaiian Islands.

-They have long bodies with a long bird-like snout, while males are female are visually distinguishable.
-Males are greenish in color with a blue-tipped nose, and females are brown to black at the top and white at the bottom.
-(The picture above is representing a female Bird Wrasse)
+They have long bodies with a long bird-like snout.
+Males and females are visually distinguishable.
+Male Bird Wrasses are greenish in color with a blue-tipped nose, and females are brown to black at the top and white at the bottom.
+(The picture above is representing male & female Bird Wrasses)

 Literally, they eat anything that moves and fits their mouths.
 They love to taste finely chopped meaty food, and feeding them is easy with prepared flakes and pellet foods.

 A group of females but not more than one male in a large aquarium can live peacefully.
-If you want to keep a male-female pair, at least 150-gallon is a suitable size for the tank.
+If you want to keep a male-female pair, at least 150-gallon is suitable tank size.

 They are very active fish and continuously explore the entire aquarium, so a sufficiently spacious aquarium is perfect.
 Birds Wrasses are known for jumping nature, so you should cover the aquarium with a lid.
 Live rocks and caves in the aquarium can comfort them.